privacore/helppages-findx/en/notallowed.md

 We will be fully transparent about this, and below we list the sites we have specifically requested permission to spider (because their robots.txt disallows it by default), and their response.

-We will manually add the the main URL sites we are not allowed to crawl to findx, with a note telling you that we have been denied permission to spider the site.
+We will manually add the links to the main pages of sites we are not allowed to crawl, with a note telling our users that we have been specifically denied permission to spider the site.
 Try a search for Yelp or Quora on findx to see how it looks.

 | Domain | Top Level Domain | Robots.txt |
 | ---- | ---- | ---- |